Junction Oval

-History and description
+History

-The Junction Oval in 2005, taken prior to the redevelopment.
+Junction Oval in 2005, taken prior to the redevelopment.

 The St Kilda Cricket Ground was established on its present site in 1856.
 The first grandstand at the ground was purchased from the old Elsternwick racecourse and erected in 1892 at the southern end of the ground.
-A new grandstand was built in 1925–26 at a cost of £7000, designed by the architect E J Clark and built by H H Eilenberg.
-It was originally called the G P Newman Stand but has been renamed the Kevin Murray Stand after one of the Fitzroy Football Club's most famous footballers before being renamed as the Shane Warne stand in 2024.
-A second brick stand designed by E J Clark to complement the Murray Stand was built by H H Eilenberg in 1933–34 at a cost of £7500.
+A new grandstand was built in 1925–26 at a cost of A£7,000, designed by E. J. Clark and built by H. H. Eilenberg.
+It was originally called the G. P. Newman Stand though was renamed the Kevin Murray Stand after one of the Fitzroy Football Club's most famous footballers.
+The Murray name stood for decades before being the grandstand was again renamed as the Shane Warne Stand in 2024.
+Warne himself had a long association with the ground, making his first class debut at the ground for Victoria in 1991, and playing there on numerous occasions between 1989 and 2006 for his club side St Kilda.
+In 2010, the club proposed renaming the ground the Shane Warne Oval, but the change never occurred.
+In 2013, Warne spoke on behalf of the campaign to preserve the ground's suitability as a venue for first-class cricket.

+A second brick stand was also designed by Clark to complement what was then known as the Murray Stand, and was also built by Eilenberg, in 1933–34 at a cost of A£7,500.
 It was named the Don Blackie–Bert Ironmonger Stand in honour of the St Kilda Cricket Club and Test cricketers.
 Both grandstands still stand today and have been restored and are in use.
-A new £6000 manual scoreboard and kiosk at the northern end of the ground was built in 1956–57, the cricket club's centenary year.
+A new A£6,000 manual scoreboard and kiosk at the northern end of the ground was built in 1956–57, the cricket club's centenary year.
 The scoreboard is a landmark of the St Kilda Junction area.
 The remainder of the ground is grass embankments, other than the southern practice wicket area.
 Older structures were demolished during a rationalisation of the ground, after they were declared a fire hazard by the Metropolitan Fire Brigade in 1988.
 It is a very picturesque venue, with a top-quality turf playing area and a modern backdrop of tall buildings and parkland.
 The current capacity of the ground is 7,000.